 On the other hand, lack of control of trusted CAs can result in several potential risks, such as increased costs, trust issues, security risks because of CA compromise, and operational issues because of unexpected CA incidents.
 In case of cryptographic incidents, like CAs being distrusted, vulnerable algorithms or advances in technology, such as quantum computing, organizations need to be crypto agile to ensure that its operations and services to customers are not interrupted for an extended period.

-including digital keys and certificates, control the flow of data to trusted machines in a wide range of security and operational systems, including e-commerce and financial transaction systems, load balancers and traffic inspection devices.
+Machine identities, including digital keys and certificates, control the flow of data to trusted machines in a wide range of security and operational systems, including e-commerce and financial transaction systems, load balancers and traffic inspection devices.
 Enterprises rely on SSL/TLS certificates to connect and encrypt over 330 million internet domains, over 1.8 billion web sites and countless services.
 When these certificates expire unexpectedly, the machine or application will cease to communicate with other machines, shutting down critical business processes.